The Scalene Muscles: Trigger Point Pain

 TWD Recommends

-Scalene muscle tightness and pain responds well to hot and cold treatments.
+Scalene muscle tightness and pain respond well to hot and cold treatments.
 The Huggaroo Neck Wrap treats the neck, top of the shoulder, and upper back.
 It can be chilled for injuries and muscle strains or warmed to ease stress and help muscles relax.

 What Causes Trigger Points In the Scalenes?